Picts

-Early medieval sources report the existence of a distinct Pictish language, which is thought to have been an Insular Celtic language, closely related to the Brittonic spoken by the Britons who lived to the south.
-Picts are assumed to have been the descendants of the Caledonii and other Iron Age tribes that were mentioned by Roman historians or on the world map of Ptolemy.

-Pictish society was typical of many early mediaeval societies in northern Europe and had parallels with neighbouring groups.
-Archaeology gives some impression of the society of the Picts.
-While very little in the way of Pictish writing has survived, much of its history is known from external sources, including Bede's Historia ecclesiastica gentis Anglorum, saints' lives such as that of Columba by Adomnán, and the Irish annals.
+Pictish society was typical of many early medieval societies in northern Europe and had parallels with neighbouring groups.
+Archaeology gives some impression of their culture.
+Medieval sources report the existence of a Pictish language, and evidence shows that it was an Insular Celtic language related to the Brittonic spoken by the Celtic Britons to the south.
+Pictish was gradually displaced by Middle Gaelic as part of the wider Gaelicisation from the late ninth century.
+Much of their history is known from outside sources, including Bede, hagiographies of saints such as that of Columba by Adomnán, and the Irish annals.

 Definitions

 There has been substantial critical reappraisal of the concept of "Pictishness" over recent decades.
-The popular view of the Picts at the beginning of the twentieth century was that they were exotic "lost people".
-It was noted in the highly influential work of 1955, The Problem of the Picts, that the subject matter was difficult, with the archaeological and historical record frequently being at odds with the conventional essentialist expectations about historical peoples.
-Since then, the culture-historical paradigm of archaeology that had been dominant since the late nineteenth century gave way to the processual archaeology theory, formerly known as the New Archaeology.
-The difficulties with Pictish archaeology were due to the fact that the people who were called Picts were a fundamentally heterogeneous group with little in the way of cultural uniformity.
-Care needs to be taken to avoid viewing the subject through the lens of what Gilbert Márkus calls the Ethnic Fallacy.
-The people who were called "Picts" by outsiders in late antiquity were very different from those who later adopted it for themselves, in terms of language, culture, religion and politics.
+The popular view at the beginning of the twentieth century was that they were exotic "lost people".
+It was noted in the highly influential work of 1955, The Problem of the Picts, that the subject area was difficult, with the archaeological and historical records frequently being at odds with the conventional essentialist expectations about historical peoples.
+Since then, the culture-historical paradigm of archaeology dominant since the late nineteenth century gave way to the processual archaeology (formerly known as the New Archaeology) theory.
+Moreover, there has been significant reappraisal of textual sources written, for example by Bede and Adomnán in the seventh and eighth centuries.
+These works relate events of previous centuries, but current scholarship recognises their often allegorical, pseudo-historical nature, and their true value often lies in an appraisal of the time period in which they were written.

-The term "Pict" originated around the end of the third century as a Latin, non-ethnic term (exonym) used to describe "barbarians" in northern Britain.
-The term is most likely to have been pejorative, deriding the perceived barbarism of an unromanised people.
-The term was used in Gildas' De Excidio et Conquestu Britanniae, after which there exists a gap in its use.
-It was ultimately adopted by the Verturian hegemony, centered in Fortriu (the area around modern-day Inverness and Moray), as a collective, inclusive endonym following the Battle of Dun Nechtain.
-It is in this sense that the Irish Annalists and contemporary scholars like Bede, use the term, to describe the peoples of North and Eastern Scotland, to the exclusion of the Dál Riatans, the Britons of South Western Scotland and the Northumbrian Angles of Lothian.
-Its use continued to the formation of the Alpinid dynasty in the ninth century, and the merging of the Kingdom of the Picts with the Kingdom of Dál Riata.
+The difficulties with Pictish history and archaeology arise from the fact that the people who were called Picts were a fundamentally heterogeneous group with little cultural uniformity.
+Care is needed to avoid viewing them through the lens of what the cultural historian Gilbert Márkus calls the "Ethnic Fallacy".
+The people known as "Picts" by outsiders in late antiquity were very different from those who later adopted the name, in terms of language, culture, religion and politics.